malrase/malrase.github.io/source/_posts/2014-07-11-absinthe-tasting-prague.markdown

   <p>We then moved onto two "classic" absinthes – one French and one Swiss.
 They were both heavier on the wormwood, and less on the anise flavour.
 The French one, made by Pernod, was quite nice.
 The <a href="http://absinthe-prague.com/products/absinthe-roquette-1797/">Roqeutte 1797</a> was apparently based on a recipe from the original inventor of absinthe.
 It had a really complex palate, having hints of citrus as well as the other anise/wormwood flavours.
 It was a little intense for me.</p>

   <p>My two favourites were the unconventional absinthes.
 Both produced in the Czech Republic, one was based on a honey liquor and one was from an American recipe.
 The honey one didn't even need sugar added, and it went down really smoothly.
 It almost tasted like a cocktail.
-The American-recipe absinthe, <a href="http://absinthe-prague.com/products/absinthe-butterfly/">Butterfly</a> had almost a gin-like flavour.</p>
+The American-recipe absinthe, <a href="http://absinthe-prague.com/products/absinthe-butterfly/">Butterfly</a>, had almost a gin-like flavour.
+Perhaps I enjoyed it so much because it had flavours more like a liquor I was used to?</p>

   <p>The last absinthe was French: <a href="http://absinthe-prague.com/products/la-grenouille-by-zufanek/">La Grenouille</a>.
 I was glad it was saved to the end, cause it had a very intense flavour.</p>